 A face to face interview, which typically doesn’t last longer than thirty minutes, helps the admission committee to decide about your application.
 Let’s learn how to succeed in this meeting.

 No uncle in the committee

 If your uncle sits in the admission committee, or if your father made a hefty donation to the educational institution of your choice, you will pass the interview with flying colors.
 And you do not even have to prepare for it.

 In any other case, however, you will have to come up with great answers to the questions of the interviewers, and you will also have to show the right attitude to studies and to life, and demonstrate your willingness to sacrifice something for your dreams.

-Most common questions
+Most common questions for med school interviews

 Question 1: Why did you choose our school?

-Most people will speak about the need to help the others, their sympathy for people who suffer, or perhaps about a family tradition.
-To stand out with your answer, try to tell the admission committee a story–story of you helping someone, story of your childhood dreams that eventually resulted in your application for their study program, etc.
+Most people will speak about the desire to help the others, their sympathy for people who suffer, or perhaps about a family tradition (medical practice of their father, etc).

 Question 3: Why should we give you a place in our study program?
 Why you, and not someone else?

 You should try to demonstrate the value you want to bring to the school as a student.